seL4/docs/StyleGuide.md

 * No static local variables.
 * No unneccesary signed variables.
 * Prefix struct fields with the name of the struct, to avoid namespace conflicts in the proof.
+* Avoid typedefing enums, always specify enum types as word_t (otherwise enum size is determined by the compiler)

 ## Further resources